-- Project BURST (Building a Unified Resident Services Team): - Create a Resident Services Committee made up of Agency stakeholders who provide resources and services to Residents to build partnerships, collaboration, and provide more resources to Residents working towards self-sufficiency. - Create a Resident Employment Opportunity Portal which will work as a resource center of Agency and partner employment opportunities for Residents. - S.U.I.T.E.
+Project BURST (Building a Unified Resident Services Team): Agency stakeholders who provide resources and services to build partnerships, collaboration, and provide more resources to residents working towards self-sufficiency.

+- Create a Resident Employment Opportunity Portal which will work as a resource center of Agency and partner employment opportunities. - S.U.I.T.E.
 Training: Developed new training platform called Simulated Unit Interior Training Environment.
 The goal is to add increase the safety of both the residents and maintenance staff.

-Asset Repositioning: As a requirement from HUD the Housing Authority has updated the asset repositioning strategy for long term operation, capital investment, rehabilitation, modernization, disposition, and other needs for such inventory.
-Today, to be successful, a Housing Authority must apply asset management principles in the same way that a private investor does.
-As a result of the asset repositioning study, the Housing Authority is:
+Asset Repositioning: As a requirement from HUD the HA has updated the asset repositioning strategy for long term operation, capital investment, rehabilitation, modernization, disposition, and other needs for such inventory.